AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/ResponseAndCorrelation.md

 With a continuum of modes, as in the oscillator coupled to a string, $S(\omega)$ can have a smooth (not just $\delta$-function like) behaviour.
 Nevertheless, the basic relation \eqref{res_NoiseAsym} is still obeyed.

 Now, we'll show that $S(\omega)$ is related to the _response_ of our quantum system, just as in the classical case.
-For a system of oscillators, finding the response is actually no harder than the classical case, as the Heisenberg equations of motion in the presence of a driving force are exactly the same as in the classical case.
+For a system of oscillators, finding the response is actually no harder, as the Heisenberg equations of motion in the presence of a driving force are exactly the same as in the classical case.
 Thus the response is the same.
 In terms of the normal modes the Hamiltonian looks like

 $$
 H = \sum_k \omega_k \adop_k\aop_k - f(t)y,